Health and Safety Code § 11357 Possession of Less Than One Ounce of Marijuana

 If you or someone you know is accused of violating California Health and Safety Code 11357 or California Vehicle Code 23222(b) illegal to possess marijuana while driving a vehicle we welcome you to give us a call at (310) 943-1171 to speak to a defense attorney for a free consultation.

 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
-Our lawyers in Glendale, Los Angeles, CA, at KAASS LAW do not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.
+Our Los Angeles litigation lawyers do not represent you unless you have expressly retained KAASS LAW in person at our office.